 (2) If an order is made under subsection (1) that is directed to or affects the summoning officer in the exercise of his or her duties as a summoning officer, the court shall give a copy of the order to the summoning officer.

-[Section 43A inserted by No. 25 of 2003 s.
+[Section 43A inserted: No. 25 of 2003 s.
 20.]

 Part VII — Proceedings at civil trials